aiddata/geo-container-demo/ndvi/README.md

    Refer to the `Dataset` documentation for more information about config options

 4. Build the Docker container
-   - run the command in your terminal 'docker build -t ndvi:[tag_name] ./ndvi'
+   - run the command in your terminal `docker build -t ndvi:[tag_name] ./ndvi`
       - you may need to use sudo before it
-   - after building has completed run 'docker run --rm -it -e TOKEN=$TOKEN -p 10000:8888 -v /path/GitHub/gq-notebook-containers/ndvi:/home/jovyan/ltdr_ndvi ndvi'
+   - after building has completed run `docker run --rm -it -e TOKEN=$TOKEN -p 10000:8888 -v /path/GitHub/gq-notebook-containers/ndvi:/home/jovyan/ltdr_ndvi ndvi`
    - from the terminal output, copy the link given and replace 8888 with 10000 in your browser